-Office of Everglades Restoration Initiatives and the South Florida Ecosystem Restoration Task Force (\$1,277,000)
+Office of Everglades Restoration Initiatives (OERI) and the South Florida Ecosystem Restoration Task Force (\$1,271,000)

-Funding in FY 2020 will sustain the continued operations and activities of the Department of the Interior's Office of Everglades Restoration Initiatives (OERI).
+Funding in FY 2021 will sustain the continued operations and activities of the Department of the Interior's OERI.
 Since 1995, the OERI has provided senior executive level leadership in support of the congressionally mandated responsibilities of the Department and the Secretary in the restoration of America's Everglades.
-OERI will provide support necessary to fulfill the Secretary's role and responsibilities as chair of the intergovernmental South Florida Ecosystem Restoration Task Force (Task Force).
-The OERI, under the leadership of the office of the Assistant Secretary for Fish, Wildlife and Parks, will also continue in its role as the south Florida liaison for the Office of the Secretary in coordinating all departmental and bureau-level Everglades restoration activities and programs.
+OERI will provide support necessary to fulfill the Secretary's role and responsibilities as chair of the intergovernmental Task Force.
+The OERI, under the leadership of the office of the Assistant Secretary for Fish, Wildlife and Parks, will also continue in its role as the south Florida liaison for the Office of the Secretary in coordinating all departmental and bureau-level Everglades restoration activities, projects and programs.

-In FY 2020, the OERI leadership and staff will continue to work directly with the federal, state, local government, and tribal representatives on the Task Force and administer, manage, and support the priorities, activities, meetings, and the required reporting responsibilities of the Task Force, its Working Group, the Science Coordination Group, and any designated advisory bodies.
-Congressionally mandated reporting documents produced by OERI in FY 2020 will include the South Florida Ecosystem Restoration Strategy and 2020 Biennial Report, the annual Integrated Financial Plan, the Plan for Coordinating Science, and the FY 2021 Cross Cut Budget.
-OERI will also collaborate with the USACE in preparation of the 2020 Five Year Report to Congress.
-In addition to the key Everglades restoration support activities, the OERI has been designated by the Task Force to lead and coordinate the implementation of the Invasive Exotic Species Strategic Action Framework.
-In FY 2020, the OERI will also continue maintaining and enhancing the everglades restoration.gov website, which serves as an innovative and comprehensive resource and as the primary information source on the restoration of America's Everglades.
+In FY 2021, the OERI leadership and staff will continue to support and work directly with the federal, state, local government, and tribal representatives on the Task Force.
+OERI will also administer, manage, and support the priorities, activities, meetings, and the required reporting responsibilities of the Task Force, its Working Group, the Science Coordination Group, and any designated advisory bodies.
+Congressionally mandated reporting documents produced by OERI in FY 2021 will include the South Florida Ecosystem Restoration Strategy and 2018-2020 Biennial Report, the 2020 Integrated Financial Plan, and the FY 2021 Cross Cut Budget.
+OERI will also collaborate with the USACE in preparation of the 2020 Five Year CERP Report to Congress.
+In addition to the required Everglades restoration support activities, the Task Force has assigned OERI to support and lead its efforts to: update their Invasive Exotic Species Strategic Action Framework, update the 2015 Invasive Exotics Crosscut Budget document; update and assess the System-wide Ecological Indicators which is an integral component of the Task Force's Biennial Report; and to analyze and develop alternative funding scenarios for the USACE's Integrated Delivery Schedule.
+In FY 2021, the OERI will also continue maintaining, redesigning and improving the content of the evergladesrestoration.gov website.
+This website was established and designed as an innovative and comprehensive resource and is recognized by all as the "goto" resource for any current and historical information on the activities, projects and programs associated with the restoration of America's Everglades.